HealthMarch 22, 2026

 FAQ

-Is coconut oil better than medicated shampoo for cradle cap?
+Is coconut oil safe for newborns with cradle cap?

-When should I see a doctor for cradle cap?
+When should I use medicated shampoo for cradle cap?

 Duckie App